 - Estimate your costs.
 Since you will be relying on volunteers, your costs should be low.
 However, you may incur expenses for trash bags, gloves, volunteer tee shirts, and other miscellaneous items.
 If you plan to host a post-cleanup celebration, factor in those costs too.
-If your municipality will not cover any expenses, consider forming a separate subcommittee that focuses on fundraising. - Reach out to local business owners for cash or in-kind donations.
+If your municipality will not cover any expenses, consider forming a separate subcommittee that focuses on fundraising. - Reach out to local business owners for cash donations.
 Explain that your cleanup will enhance the appearance of the community and make it a more attractive place to conduct business.
-Offer business donors the opportunity have their businesses listed on volunteer tee shirts, on your website, and on social media channels. - Set up a dedicated account with your municipal government or at a local bank and appoint a treasurer to manage and record all financial transactions.
+Offer business donors the opportunity to list their names on volunteer tee shirts, on your website, and on social media channels. - Set up a dedicated account with your municipal government or at a local bank and appoint a treasurer to manage and record all financial transactions.

-Step 5 RECRUIT AND MANAGE VOLUNTEERS
+RECRUIT AND MANAGE VOLUNTEERS